 Open G tuning

-To get the open G tuning on your guitar you should tune it like this: D G D G B D.
+To get the open G tuning on your guitar you tune it like this: D G D G B D. The strings that differ from the standard should be turned so the string tension is decreased and not the opposite.

 All you have to do is to lay your fingers over the strings and avoid playing on the lowest string (for the D major in open G tuning you could also include the lowest bass string).
 As the pictures illustrate the G chord could be played with all open strings.

-The shapes are moveable, so if you move the finger two steps up the fretboard from D major you will get an E major and so on.
+The shapes are movable, so if you move the finger two steps up the fretboard from D major you will get an E major.

 All common major chords in open G: